wp-plugins/wp-soononline-page/readme.txt

 == Installation ==

-1. Upload the folder to the default wordpress plugin directory `/wp-content/plugins/`
+1. Upload the folder to the default wordpress plugin directory \`/wp-content/plugins/\`
-2. Activate the plugin through your 'Plugins' menu in your WordPress installation
+2. Activate the plugin through your \'Plugins\' menu in your WordPress installation
 3. Click Settings->WP Soon Online Page menu and change the settings as you wish.
 == Frequently Asked Questions ==

-= I have an idea for your plugin! =
+**I have an idea for your plugin!**
-That's great.
+That\'s great.
 We are always open to your input, and we would like to add anything we think will be useful to a lot of people.
 Please send your comment/idea to info@mobisoft.gr

-= I found a bug! =
+**I found a bug!**
 Oops.
 Please send a comment to info@mobisoft.gr and we will try to fix it.

-== Changelog ==

-= 1.0 =
-* First version

-== Upgrade Notice ==

-= 1.0 =
-* First version

 == Screenshots ==
 1. The editing screen

+== Changelog ==
+**1.0**
+First version

+**1.01**
+Added : Upload background image, Option to stretch background image, Option to repeat background image